RobinManoli/elma-imager/README.md

 ### Capture Framerate (Experimental)
 Replays are recorded in 30 fps, but displayed in Elasto Mania at a higher framerate.
 This feature is experimental for now.
 The framerate cannot be any number, so it will be approximated from the input value.
-- If the framerate is less than 30, it will work with 15 (every other), 10 (every third), ~7 (every fourth), and so on.
+- If the framerate is less than 30, it will work with 15 (keep every other frame), 10 (every third), ~7 (every fourth), and so on.
-- If the framerate is larger than 30, it will work with 60 (factor 2), 90 (factor 3), 120 (factor 4), and so on.
+- If the framerate is larger than 30, it will work with 60 (factor 2, interpolate one frame between each), 90 (factor 3, interpolate two frames between each), 120 (factor 4), and so on.

 Below will capture with a framerate of 60.
 ```sh